 Europol.
 The investigation eventually spread into Uruguay, Paraguay, Hong Kong, Macao, Italy, Switzerland, Belgium and France.Police from Croatia initially opened the investigation in 2018 and authorities from Serbia, Slovenia and Czechia became involved, according to

 The cartel had been using private planes to smuggle cocaine from South America and into Europe and Asia.
-Once the planes would reach their continental hubs, the cocaine would be loaded on ships and transferred to its final destinations.
+Once the planes reached their continental hubs, the cocaine would be loaded on ships and transferred to its final destinations.

 Authorities were able to figure out that the crime cell mainly operated out of Asia.
 They arrested five people in Hong Kong and seized 421 kilos of cocaine.

-Europol said the arrest of these two individuals were the final blow to the cartel.
+Europol said the arrest of these two individuals was the final blow to the cartel.

 During the operation in Switzerland, police also seized 600 kilos of cocaine which had just arrived via private plane.
 They also nabbed €2 million (US$2.2 million) in cash and €1 million ($1.1 million) in luxury goods including watches and cars.

-Saric has been sentenced last year to 15 years behind bars but is appealing the verdict, according to the investigative portal KRIK.
+Saric was sentenced last year to 15 years behind bars but is appealing the verdict, according to the investigative portal KRIK.